DAQInterface makes inappropriate assumptions about versions of software being used

 Removing the "resolved" and reverting to "work in progress", since Ron just had a good suggestion: that if a package isn't installed as a ups product, it still may have BuildInfo values in the mrb area's build_slf7.x86_64 subdirectory.

-#8 Updated by John Freeman about 1 month ago
+#8 Updated by John Freeman almost 2 years ago

 - Status changed from Work in progress to Resolved